-Investments will be sought where the shares are valued at less than the manager’s view of their intrinsic worth.
-They will primarily be businesses which offer opportunities for value to be un-locked or created through strategic, management or operational changes, typically leading to improved returns, profits and growth.
+Investments will be sought where the securities are valued at less than the Investment Manager’s view of their intrinsic value.
+The Investment Manager will seek to invest in businesses which it believes offer opportunities for value to be unlocked or created through strategic, management or operational changes, typically leading to improved returns, profits and growth.

-The Company intends to invest the majority of its capital in a concentrated portfolio of up to 10 ‘core’ investments years (initial holding weightings 4-15% of NAV).
-For these holdings the company will seek to acquire influential block stakes (typically between 5% and 25% of their issued share capital) for cash or share consideration and would typically expect a holding period of at least three to five years.
-This may be in conjunction with other funds run by the manager when additional capital is needed.
-The remainder of the portfolio will be invested in a focused group of between 15-25 investments.
+The Company intends to invest the majority of its capital in a concentrated portfolio of up to 10 ‘core’ investments.
+Initial holding weightings are expected to represent between 4 to 15 per cent. of the NAV at the time of investment, although the Company will have discretion to invest up to 20 per cent. of NAV, at the time of investment, in a single holding or in the securities of any one issuer, if a suitable opportunity arises.
+The remainder of the portfolio is expected to be invested in a focused group of between 15-25 investments.
 These will meet the investment criteria but are where the opportunity to establish a ‘core’ size investment has not arisen yet, or are more liquid corporate recovery/’special’ situations where the targeted return objectives can be expected but where a large stake is not deemed necessary to influence or generate change.

-The investment policy will not be to seek or target investments in privately held companies, however, in order to ensure maximisation of shareholder value, these will be allowable if a public-to-private transaction occurred.
-Additionally preferred equity and convertible debt instruments are allowable to enable flexibility of exposure within the capital structure when ‘core’ investments are identified.
+The investment policy will not be to seek or target investments in privately held companies, however, in order to ensure the maximum realisation of shareholder value, these will be allowable if: (i) a public-to-private transaction occurs, and/or (ii) the investment is unlisted preferred equity and convertible debt and other debt instruments enabling flexibility of exposure within the capital structure when ‘core’ investments are identified.

 The Company may, from time to time, use borrowing for short-term liquidity purposes, which could be achieved by putting a bank facility in place or other types of borrowing instruments, but will limit borrowing to no more than 20 per cent. of gross assets, calculated at the time of drawdown of the relevant borrowings.